 - Good knowledge of Google Docs

-- The YAMM Team will send you a newsletter with a special gift for Christmas
+- The YAMM Team sends you a newsletter with a special gift for Christmas.

 1. Create your template in Google Docs

-If you want to try with our newsletter example, click the following button, and make a copy of this template:
+If you want to try with our newsletter example, click the following button .

-Or open a new Google Doc, and start drafting your newsletter as you want.
+Alternatively, open a new Google document, and start writing your template.

-For more comfort and flexibility, we recommend to reduce all the margins down to 0:
+For more comfort and flexibility, we recommend reducing all the margins down to 0.
+Select File > Page setup.

 1.3.
 Design your template

-Now that you have the backbones of your template, it's time to be creative!
-Add some colors, images, texts etc.
+Now that you have the backbone of your template, you can add some colors, images, texts, etc.